-Buses and coaches are not the most glamorous forms of transport, but they are a very useful option for young people, and often cheaper than the alternatives.
+Buses and coaches aren’t the most glamorous forms of transport, but they’re a very useful option for young people, and often cheaper than the alternatives.
 Buses are generally for short, local journeys and coaches for longer distances.

 There are too many local companies to list here, but most have useful websites where you can check timetables and fares before your journey.